GriffithUniLibrary/redcap-intro-superseded/content/0-start.md

 description: Let's look at how to access REDCap for the first time.
 ---

-{% capture beforewebegin %}

-A significant amount of careful planning and design needs to happen before you start building your survey.

-See this <a href="content/LowChoyResBaz2021.pdf">presentation</a> by Associate Professor Sama Low-Choy on the Survey Lifecycle.

-{% endcapture %}

-{% include card.html header="<i class='fa-solid fa-bomb'></i> Before we get started" text=beforewebegin %}

 The Griffith REDCap instance is hosted at [www151.griffith.edu.au/redcap/](https://www151.griffith.edu.au/redcap/).
 You can also get information about REDCap and Lime Survey (Griffith's other supported survey solution) via the Library's [Working with Data](https://www.griffith.edu.au/library/research-publishing/working-with-data/create-and-capture) page.

 REDCap logins are connected to the Griffith phonebook using LDAP.
 Your Griffith s-number and password allow you to enter.
 There is no need to maintain separate login details.